Single scull: Design and construction

+Competitive rowing class

+The single scull class is recognized by the World Rowing and the Olympics, who set the minimum weight of the hull at 14 kg.
+The minimum length is 7.2 m with an average length of around 8.2 m.
+The typical beam is about 28 cm and draft about 17 cm.
+The regulations also specify a maximum Oar length of 300 cm.

 The single scull is the 2nd slowest category of racing boat (faster than the coxed pair), and competitors are recognised by other rowers as among the toughest, both physically and mentally: single sculling is sometimes known as 'king's class'.

-The single scull is one of the classes recognized by the International Rowing Federation and the Olympics, who set the minimum weight of the hull at 14 kg (30.8 lbs): the average length is around 8.2 m (27 ft).